nibor51/RoleplayHillbillyChassePeche/README.md

 # Roleplay website

-This repository contains a website made for roleplaying on GTAV, on the [Adastra server](https://wiki.adastragaming.fr/){:target="_blank"}.
+This repository contains a website made for roleplaying on GTAV, on the <a href="https://wiki.adastragaming.fr/" target="_blank">Adastra server</a>